aridlehoover/manager-README/README.md

 I have been told that I can come across as having very strong opinions.
 That’s because I do.
 So, be prepared to challenge me when your idea is better than mine.
 Show me a better way, and I will likely change my position and argue just as strongly for yours.

 I also have a tendency to blurt out some version of “no” before really considering the question.
 It’s a bad habit.
 I’m working on squelching it.
 In the meantime, just be prepared to wait a minute while I process the idea.
-Often, I’ll change my answer within moments as I think it through.d
+Often, I’ll change my answer within moments as I think it through.

 ## Where to focus during your first 90 days?